 Many radio and television stations will announce the emergency canceling of Hood College classes.
 Closing will be announced in Frederick as well as in Hagerstown, Montgomery County, and other locations.
-Courses taught at other locations are governed by the closing policy of the sponsoring agency.
-During inclement weather a recorded message may be heard by calling the College switchboard at 301-663-3131.
+During inclement weather a recorded message may be heard by calling the College switchboard at (301) 663-3131, option 9.